ThinkR-open/isc-proposal/proposal_neo4j.md

 operations.
 In contrast, a graph database is a data platform that natively stores data as nodes and relationships (to embrace Neo4J terminology).
-Relationships are first class citizen, *i.e.* they natively exist, and cover a lot of use cases: social networds, fraud detection, network and IT, recommandation engines…
+Relationships are first class citizen, *i.e.* they natively exist.

 ![](relvsgraph.jpg)

 > Difference between relationnal and graph databases (source: Neo4J)

-Developers, data scientists and more generally users can communicate with Neo4J using Cypher.
+Communication with Neo4J is done using Cypher.
 Cypher is a query language in ASCII art that allows to represent simple and complex relationships very synthetically.
+Here is an example of a query in

-Here is an example of a query in Cypher:
+Cypher:

     MATCH (n:Person {name: 'Colin'})-[*..3]->(p:Person)
     RETURN p.name;